Nay Chi Oo

-Nay Chi Oo (နေခြည်ဦး; born Htoo Pyae Sone Myint on 25 January 1992) is a Burmese beauty blogger, actress, make-up artist, fashion model and businesswoman.
+Nay Chi Oo (နေခြည်ဦး; born Htoo Pyae Sone Myint on 25 January 1992) is a Burmese beauty blogger, actress, model and businesswoman.
 She is best known for her makeup tutorial videos and her beauty blog, "beautybynaychi" on Facebook.
-Nay Chi Oo featured on The Myanmar Times "Top 10 Bloggers" list in 2019.
+In 2019, Nay Chi Oo was recognized for her blogging by being featured on The Myanmar Times' "Top 10 Bloggers" list.

 Early life and education

 Nay Chi Oo was born on 25 January 1992 in Yangon, Myanmar into a military family.
-She is the eldest daughter of Myo Myint Sein, a businessman and former military official, and his wife Than Than Swe, a botanist and businesswomen.
-Nay Chi Oo has a younger sister Sein Lae Yadanar and a younger brother.
+She is the eldest daughter of Myo Myint Sein, a former military official, and his wife Than Than Swe, a botanist.
+Nay Chi Oo has a younger sister, Sein Lae Yadanar, and a younger brother.
 She attended high school at Practising School Yangon Institute of Education and graduated with GCE Advanced Level from Cambridge Tutors College in 2013, and MSc Forensic Medical Sciences from University of Bradford.
 While still in university, she has served as Student president of Cambridge Tutors College.
-She is currently studying MBA at Global MBA University of the Thai Chamber of Commerce.
+She studied MBA at Global MBA University of the Thai Chamber of Commerce.

 Career

-2017: As a beauty blogger

-Nay Chi Oo using popular social networking website Facebook to her beauty blogger career.
-In February 2017, she began posting make-up tutorials on Facebook under the page name, beautybynaychi.
-She regularly posts make-up tutorials, make-up first impressions, beauty tips and product reviews.
-End of the year, she became one of the most popular beauty bloggers in Myanmar.
+Nay Chi Oo is using the popular social networking website Facebook for her beauty blogger career.
+In February 2017, she began posting make-up tutorials on Facebook under the page name beautybynaychi.
+She regularly posts make-up tutorials, make-up first impressions, beauty tips, and product reviews.
+At the end of the year, she became one of the most popular beauty bloggers in Myanmar.

 Nay Chi Oo participated as a judge in Make me Beautiful by L'Oréal, a reality make-up contest TV show on selected make-up artists in Myanmar, and also in New Face Actor Choice contest of Kha Thone Lone film production in 2018.

-2018–present: Acting debut and breaking into the big screen

-Rising to fame in 2018, she became an actress.
-She made her acting debut with a leading in the big-screen film Yan Thu (Rivals), alongside Nay Min and Wutt Hmone Shwe Yi, directed by Mee Phwar in February 2018 which premiered in Myanmar cinemas on 14 December 2018.
-The film received critical acclaim and positive reviews for her portrayal of Lay Pyay Nu Thway, which led to increased popularity for her.
+Emerging into the spotlight in 2018, she ventured into acting by making her debut in the feature film Yan Thu (Rivals).
+Starring alongside Nay Min and Wutt Hmone Shwe Yi, her performance as Lay Pyay Nu Thway garnered critical praise, boosting her popularity.

-In June 2018, she starred in her second big-screen film Ae The (The Guest) where she played the leading role with Shwe Htoo and Shwe Hmone Yati, which premiered in Myanmar cinemas on 30 May 2019.

-In January 2019, she starred the female lead in the drama Puyi Tha alongside Tyron Bejay, Cham Min Ye Htut and Khine Thin Kyi.
-The film screened in Myanmar cinemas on 8 August 2019 which received critical acclaim and positive reviews.
+In 2019, she starred in her second big-screen Ae The (The Guest).
+She then starred as the female lead in the drama Puyi Tha alongside Tyron Bejay, Cham Min Ye Htut and Khine Thin Kyi.

 Brand ambassadorships

-On 15 February 2019, she was appointed as a brand ambassador for Vivo smartphone.
+On 15 February 2019, she was appointed as a brand ambassador for the Vivo smartphone.
 That was her first time working as a brand ambassador.
 On 28 February 2019, she was appointed as a brand ambassador for Air KBZ.